 Do you struggle to communicate effectively with others — either verbally or in writing?
-Maybe you're in need of some effective communication techniques.
+You may need some effective communication techniques at work and in your personal life.

-Your words come out easily enough, but the actual consequences of those words are far from what you intended.
+Your words come out easily enough, but the consequences of those words are sometimes far from what you intended.

 Communication sounds so easy.
 Words come out of your mouth.
-Someone hears them and reacts with more words and boom: you’ve had a conversation.
+Someone hears them and reacts with more words and then boom — you’ve had a conversation.

 - What is Effective Communication?